Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Thinking about
 - Keep even unstarted uploads on close?
-- add Constant ApplicationName to use instead of hardcoded string
+- add Constant ApplicationName to use instead of hardcoded string?